 The fund is managed by the Grand Traverse Regional Community Foundation.

 Chuck was one of the first persons to be awarded Honorary Survivor status.
 He attended and spoke at every reunion beginning in 1960 until his death in July 1993.

 Contact us at: Admin@ussindianapolis.org to get on the mailing list for the annual FALL Newsletter.

 Be a descendent of a Survivor, Lost-at-Sea (LAS) crew member, Rescue Crew, or Honorary Survivor,

-Attend or be a prospective full-time attendee of an accredited 2 or 4 year college or university.
+Attend or be a prospective full-time attendee of an accredited college or university, and

-Academic performance- including GPA- will be considered.
-A GPA of 3.0 and above is preferred.
+Be of academic good standing.
+A GPA of 3.0 or above is preferred.